SysKitTeam/docs-spdockit/spdockit-spo/connect-to-spo.md

 ## Remove:
 To remove a connected site collection select it, and click __Remove__ on the __Manage tab__.
-If you wish to remove entire tenant at once -> select the tenant and again, click the __Remove__ button.
+If you wish to remove the entire tenant at once -> select the tenant and again, click the __Remove__ button.